asantos00/website/content/blog/mistakes-react-redux/mistakes-react-redux.md

 }
 ```

-And then, a couple of months later, when you were doing the footer and you needed users' first name, you ended up accessing it like `header.userBar.users[0]` on the footer component?
+A couple of months later, when you were doing the footer and you needed users' first name, you ended up accessing it like `header.userBar.users[0]` on the footer component?
+Remember?

 Doesn't sound good, does it?
 What happens if the developer that is touching the header changes the structure?
 Will he remember to go and fix the footer?
 Most likely not.

 ## Lesson 3.2 - UI and Entities should be stored separately

-Not to talk about the need (or not) to store UI data on redux (most of the times you don't), if you store it, keep the UI data together, and keep your data (your entities) in a completely different place.
+Not to talk about the need (or not) to store UI data on redux (most of the times you don't), if you store it, keep the UI data in one place, and keep your data (your entities) in a completely different place.

 They shouldn't be coupled, you don't wanna mess the header loading state just because you changed the structure of a user, right?